theGholland/MMA-Random-Forest-Tabular-Predictor/README.md

 Using Tabular UFC fight data to predict winners from a given matchup

 ## Model Overview
-The training pipeline cleans raw fight statistics (for example converting "19 of 31" and "2:39" to numbers) and one-hot encodes fighter and referee names.
-It builds two Random Forest models with 200 trees each: a `RandomForestRegressor` that predicts multiple numeric fight stats and a `MultiOutputClassifier` wrapping a `RandomForestClassifier` that predicts the fight result, method and round.
-All models and label encoders are saved so that, during prediction, the script loads them, assembles a one-row DataFrame for the matchup, translates predictions back to labels and returns a combined dictionary of fight statistics and outcome.
+The training pipeline cleans raw fight statistics (for example converting "19 of 31" and "2:39" to numbers) and feeds fighter and referee names directly into [TensorFlow Decision Forests](https://www.tensorflow.org/decision_forests).
+Separate Random Forest models predict numeric fight statistics and categorical outcomes (result, method and round).
+Models are saved in TensorFlow's SavedModel format for use during prediction.

 ## Setup
 Install dependencies: